In this AWS article, we will learn CloudTrail Vs CloudWatch Vs Flow Logs and discuss related topics including:

 How Does AWS CloudWatch Work?

-AWS CloudWatch works by collecting all the events data, metrics, and logs generated by the applications running inside the AWS ecosystem.
+AWS CloudWatch works by collecting all the event data, metrics, and logs generated by the applications running inside the AWS ecosystem.

 The difference between CloudWatch metrics vs. CloudWatch logs is that metrics measure a certain point in time for the system.
 Whereas, logs are related to a specific event.